opentelekomcloud-infra/zuul/doc/source/drivers/timer.rst

        Be aware the day-of-week value differs from cron.
        The first weekday is Monday (0), and the last is Sunday (6).

+   .. attr:: debug
+      :default: false

+      When set to `true`, this will cause debug messages to be included when the queue item is reported.
+These debug messages may be used to help diagnose why certain jobs did or did not run, and in many cases, why the item was not ultimately enqueued into the pipeline.

+      Setting this value also effectively sets
+      :attr:`project.<pipeline>.debug` for affected queue items.

+      This only applies to items that arrive at a pipeline via this particular trigger.
+Since the output is very verbose and typically not needed or desired, this allows for a configuration where typical pipeline triggers omit the debug output, but triggers that match certain specific criteria may be used to request debug information.

 .. _apscheduler: https://apscheduler.readthedocs.io/
 .. _apscheduler documentation: https://apscheduler.readthedocs.io/en/3.x/modules/triggers/cron.html#module-apscheduler.triggers.cron